 It was a formal night, so we donned our best apparel and went to the 6:30 pm show.
 Seeing all the children dressed up like princesses (with tiaras) or in their favorite action figure costume was fun.
 As usual, everyone was lined up to get their pics taken with the characters.
 The show was an hour-long story, "Twice Charmed" about what would have happened if the glass slipper was broken and the Prince couldn't find Cinderella.
 Very cute.

 Dinner was at 8:30 in Lumiere's.
-I love the rotational seating on the Disney ships.
+We love the rotational seating on the Disney ships.
 You get to try three different restaurants, moving with your table mates and servers.
 Our servers were excellent, and they called everyone by their name at each meal, which provided a very personal touch.